joshua-poon/poonos/_posts/opinion/2022-1-10-djokovic.md

 ---
 layout: post
 title:  "The Djokovic saga has been blown way out of proportion.
-Is the media or the government at fault?"
+Who is at fault?"
 date:   2022-01-10 13:49:11 +1100
 categories: opinion featured
 tags: djokovic tennis